-The Project Gutenberg EBook of The Last Hope, by Henry Seton Merriman
+The Project Gutenberg EBook of The Last Hope, by Henry Seton Merriman #9 in our series by Henry Seton Merriman

 Copyright laws are changing all over the world.
 Be sure to check the copyright laws for your country before downloading or redistributing this or any other Project Gutenberg eBook.